 Tropes associated with Vixen include:

-- Action Girl: Being of the more physical superheroines of DC.
+- Action Heroine: Being one of the more physical superheroines of DC.

 - Arch-Enemy: Aku Kwesi, the murderer of her mother.